Mihovil Pavlek Miškina

-Mihovil Pavlek – Miškina (1887, Đelekovec, Kingdom of Croatia-Slavonia – 1942, Jasenovac, Independent State of Croatia) was a Croatian poet, short story writer and politician.
+Mihovil Pavlek – Miškina (1887– 1942) was a Croatian poet, short story writer and politician.
 He was a member of the Croatian Peasant Party and an opponent of the Ustaša regime.

+Pavlek was born in Đelekovec, at the time in the Kingdom of Croatia-Slavonia.
 His work usually embraced Socialist ideas and protested against injustice.
 The pseudonym "Miškina" was adopted later when he started participating in some literary activities of Yugoslavia, and labeled a "peasant writer" some time after.
-He supported the election of Ivica Hiršl for Mayor of Koprivnica.
-He was executed at the Jasenovac concentration camp in 1942.
+He supported the election of Ivica Hiršl for Mayor of Koprivnica in 1939.
+He was executed at the Jasenovac concentration camp in the Independent State of Croatia in 1942.

 Today, there are elementary schools in Zagreb and Đelekovec named after Pavlek Miškina.